smartdevicelink/sdl_evolution/proposals/nnnn-static-icon-capability.md

 ## Motivation

-Currently, any app developer building their app with static icons have no way to know if a connected head unit supports those static icons.
+Currently, any app developer building their app with static icons has no way to know if a connected head unit supports those static icons.
 We should add a capability for the developer to know if static icons exist or not.

 ## Proposed solution